 Most student loans have the option to defer repayments until after graduation.
-This can be a tempting choice for a student on a tight budget, but making even small monthly payments during your time at college can make a difference because it helps offset the interest that accrues.
+This can be a tempting choice for a student on a tight budget, but making even small monthly payments while in school can make a difference because it helps offset the interest that accrues.